0xWOLAND/website/src/content/blog/zcash-part-3.md

 ### 1. The private link created inside the zk-SNARK

 **Merkle inclusion**:
-The prover supplies the note commitment $cm$ and a Merkle authentication path $\pi$ as private witness data.
+The prover supplies the note commitment $cm$[^8] and a Merkle authentication path $\pi$ as private witness data.
 The circuit enforces:
 $$
 \text{MerkleRoot}(cm, \pi) = \rho_t
 $$
 where $\rho_t$ is the **anchor**, a public input representing the Merkle root at block height $t$ [^3].
 This confirms that $cm$ appears somewhere in the historical note-commitment tree.

+[^8]: Because $cm$ is a [**binding Sinsemilla commitment**](https://zcash.github.io/halo2/design/gadgets/sinsemilla.html), two different openings $(\text{note},r)$ and $(\text{note}',r')$ cannot map to the same curve point without either (i) finding a collision in the hash-to-curve function or (ii) solving a discrete-log problem—both assumed infeasible.
+If you tweak *any* field of the note or choose a new blinding scalar $r'$, you inevitably get a *different* point and hence a different $cm$.
+Since the Merkle‐path inside the zk-SNARK ties the spend to the exact $cm$ that already sits in the tree, you can't "swap in" an alternative commitment; you would first have to mint that new $cm$ in a separate transaction.
+And because the nullifier is a PRF that explicitly includes $cm$, changing the commitment would also change the nullifier, so the on-chain double-spend check still holds.

 **Nullifier computation**:
 In the same circuit, the prover recomputes the nullifier using: